 John would walk “before the face of the Lord (God), and to prepare His ways (76).
 (79) To give light [of the spirit] to those who sit in darkness and in the shadow of [spiritual] death, to guide our feet into the way of peace.”

 *gnosis: “knowledge acquired by learning, effort, or experiences” (from Kregel Companion Bible, 1990).
-Remission: sin no longer imputed to you, or forgiveness (“…neither do I condemn thee.
+Remission: sin no longer imputed to you, offering forgiveness (“…neither do I condemn thee.
 Go, and sin no more,” Jn.
 8.11).

 Sow seed for the teaching of the heart.